Mimetis/Dotmim.Sync/docs/Orchestrators.rst

 ProvisionAsync
 ------------------

-Provision the local database with the tables and stored procedures needed for the sync process.
+Provision the local datasource with the tracking tables, stored procedures, triggers and even tables needed for the sync process.

 | You need a ``ScopeInfo`` instance to be able to provision the local database.
 | If you do not specify the ``provision`` argument, a default value ``SyncProvision.Table | SyncProvision.StoredProcedures | SyncProvision.Triggers | SyncProvision.TrackingTable`` is used.